 Kenmore in Erie County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 57.802′ N, 78° 52.191′ W. Marker is in Kenmore, New York, in Erie County.
-Marker is at the intersection of Delaware Avenue (New York State Route 384) and Delaware Road, on the right when traveling north on Delaware Avenue.
+42° 57.799′ N, 78° 52.206′ W. Marker is in Kenmore, New York, in Erie County.
+Marker is at the intersection of Delaware Ave (New York State Route 384) and Delaware Road on Delaware Ave.
+Marker is on the front lawn of the building which is on a wedge shaped lot formed by Delaware Avenue and Delaware Road.
 Touch for map.
-Memorial is at the front of the municipal building.
 Marker is at or near this postal address: 2919 Delaware Avenue, Buffalo NY 14217, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 28, 2016, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 200 times since then and 18 times this year.
-Photos: 1, 2, 3. submitted on February 28, 2016, by Anton Schwarzmueller of Wilson, New York.
+This page originally submitted on May 13, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 290 times since then and 13 times this year.
+Photos: 1, 2, 3, 4. submitted on May 13, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.